oskarboer/NequusBot/README.md

 # NequusBot
-Telegram bot with various options
+Telegram bot with various options.
 When it will do anything worhty, I'll make propper documentation